Skip to content

 The majority of electronic signatures today are made using a digital signature, but that doesn’t mean they have to be.
 For example, if you write your signature on a computer with a stylus or mouse, this will count as an electronic signature, but not a digital one.

 So, what is a digital signature?
 It’s basically a mathematical technique that is used to guarantee the authorship and integrity of a message or piece of data.
-In this instance we’re talking about the signature on a contract, but this could also include things like emails or bank transactions.
+In this instance, we’re talking about the signature on a contract, but this could also include things like emails or bank transactions.

 Electronic contracts - live editable contracts - Oneflow

-2. How do you sign an online contract?
+How do you sign contracts online?

 It’s very telling that the search volume for “sign pdf online” is in the millions (and it has a hefty CPC – trust us).
 However, the process itself is incredibly simple.
 There are many services available that allow you to sign a contract online.